The Last of Mrs. Cheyney (1937 film)

-The Last of Mrs. Cheyney is a 1937 American comedy-drama film adapted from the 1925 Frederick Lonsdale play The Last of Mrs. Cheyney.
+The Last of Mrs. Cheyney is a 1937 American comedy drama film adapted from the 1925 Frederick Lonsdale play The Last of Mrs. Cheyney.
 The film tells the story of a chic jewel thief in England, who falls in love with one of her marks.

 The movie stars Joan Crawford, William Powell, Robert Montgomery and Frank Morgan.
 When director Richard Boleslawski died suddenly in the middle of production, George Fitzmaurice took over, and when he became ill, the film was completed by Dorothy Arzner.
 Both Fitzmaurice and Arzner were uncredited.

-Two other versions of the film were made: The Last of Mrs. Cheyney, starring Norma Shearer, and The Law and the Lady in 1951, starring Greer Garson.
+Two other versions of the story were made: The Last of Mrs. Cheyney (1929), starring Norma Shearer, and The Law and the Lady (1951), starring Greer Garson.

 Plot

 Lord Francis Kelton (Frank Morgan) finds a beautiful woman in his stateroom.
 He is flustered, but his playboy friend, Lord Arthur Dilling (Robert Montgomery), is fascinated by her.
 He finds out from the ship's purser that she is American widow Fay Cheyney (Joan Crawford) on her way to stay in England.
 In London, she becomes the darling of English society, impressing everyone, including Arthur's wealthy aunt, the Duchess of Ebley (Jessie Ralph), who invites her to stay with her for the weekend.
 Arthur tries to impress Fay, but is rejected by her, even though she is becoming attracted to him.

 After a charity auction at Fay's house, her "servants" look forward to a profitable future, but Charles (William Powell), her butler, suggests that she may be more fond of Arthur than she pretends.
 Fay and her servants are really confidence operators who are planning a jewel robbery, using Fay as their front.
-At the duchess' country home, she suggests to Fay that Arthur, who usually acts like a cad, is really in love with her, but Fay shrugs her words off.
+At the duchess' country home, she suggests to Fay that Arthur, who usually acts like a cad, is really in love with her, but Fay shrugs off her words.
 After Lord Kelton makes a bungled attempt to propose to her, Fay sneaks into the duchess' room and attempts to steal her pearl necklace, but is interrupted by a maid.
 Before she can resume, Arthur also interrupts and proposes.
 In London, the servants worry about Fay's lack of success, while in the country Fay learns how to get into the duchess' safe, but finds it difficult to think of robbing her because of her kindness.